AdamMcCurdy/Photon-Multiplayer-Shooter-Unity/README.md

 # ACEXR Test
 ## SINGLE PLAYER AND MULTIPLAYER REUSABLE OBJECTS

-## Notes
+> [!NOTE]
-- I spent about 2 hours on this test this weekend, I feel there are many areas to work on.
+> I spent about 2 hours on this test this weekend, I feel there are many areas to work on.
-- Network authority needs to be exchanged when players hit targets
+> Network authority needs to be exchanged when players hit targets
-- Lighting seems duplicated or too bright at the very least
+> Lighting seems duplicated or too bright at the very least
-- Network latency frame prediction / compensation not implemented
+> Network latency frame prediction / compensation not implemented
-- Color change doesn't happen on spawn, but does happen on using E key.
+> Color change doesn't happen on spawn, but does happen on using E key.
-- Currently space and mouse button triggers shoot event.
+> Currently space and mouse button triggers shoot event.

 ## Task
 This interview task involves replicating the hit detection and reset function of an existing core